jmfrancofraiz/sentinel/FIREBASE_SETUP.md

 ### Data Not Appearing in Firestore
 - Check Firestore security rules
-- Verify the collection name is "whatsapp"
+- Verify the collection name is "whatsapp" and subcollection is "conversations"
+- Ensure user is authenticated (userId is required for subcollection path)
 - Check Android logs for Firebase errors

 ### Build Errors